privcount/privcount/INSTALL.markdown

 #### Other Tor Dependencies (Optional)

-Tor also supports xz and zstd compression of directory documents (in 0.3.1 and later).
+Tor also supports lzma and zstd compression of directory documents (in 0.3.1 and later).

 For details, read the output of: